3D Animation Software | What is 3D Animation? | Autodesk

 Image courtesy of Jesus FC

-This expertly curated list shows animators the organisations, events and free resources for boosting their careers—as well as the best schools, courses and educators for learning animation software.
+This expertly curated list shows animators the organizations, events, and free resources for boosting their careers—as well as the best schools, courses, and educators for learning animation software.

 This course takes you from interface to integrated pipeline.
-From modelling basics, the fundamentals of animation, to diving into Bifrost and everything in between — get up to speed with Maya.
+From modeling basics, the fundamentals of animation, to diving into Bifrost, and everything in between — get up to speed with Maya.

 See how more than 350 volunteer artists from 35 countries somehow strung together Mila’s 16 minutes of 3D animation, figuring out the pipeline and remote workflow along the way.

 Additional artistic and soft skills will also help.
-Understanding the principles of animation in general – like timing, spacing, anticipation and squash-and-stretch – will apply to 3D animation specifically, as will a knack for drawing, visual composition, colour and design.
+Understanding the principles of animation in general—like timing, spacing, anticipation, and squash-and-stretch—will apply to 3D animation specifically, as will a knack for drawing, visual composition, color, and design.
 Attention to detail and soft skills like problem-solving and good team communication are also important.

 A very simple 3D animation may take only a few hours, or it could take several days to create a 30-second clip.
 Popular feature-length 3D-animated movies almost universally require a large team and multiple years to produce.

-Yes, 3D animation can be and quite frequently is used in VR (US site) experiences.
+Yes, 3D animation can be and quite frequently is used in VR experiences.
 3D animations help build out the immersive and interactive environments of VR.
-Their ability to represent hyperrealistic surroundings with lifelike textures, physics, lighting and so forth can make VR worlds convincing to the user.
+Their ability to represent hyperrealistic surroundings with lifelike textures, physics, lighting, and so forth can make VR worlds convincing to the user.

 Autodesk offers a complete suite of tools for creating high-quality animated content: